 Designed by Kaixer group

-Aside from the general disdain the general population has for Comic Sans, font preference isn’t necessarily a common pop culture discussion.
-However, that doesn’t mean it’s a discussion that shouldn’t be had, especially if you’re any sort of content creator—business cards included.
+Aside from the general disdain for Comic Sans, font preference isn’t a common pop culture discussion.
 So how do you pick which fonts to use?

 One of the most basic decisions is whether you want to use serif or sans-serif fonts.
 Typically, sans-serif fonts are used for titles and headers while serif fonts are for bodies of text.

 When choosing a typeface, make sure it can be easily read.
-Think about spacing—between letters, words, and lines—because proper spacing allows your brain to process the words faster.
+Think about spacing—between letters, words, and lines.
+It is because proper spacing allows your brain to process the words faster.
 One tip is to make sure the line height is larger than the point size of the font.

 On a more subjective level, it’s important to consider what your goal is.
 What mood do you want to communicate?
 The answer to this question can guide you aesthetically.
 With so many fonts to choose from, you might have to try several before you land on the right one.
 Consider the YouTube logo as an example.
 Imagine if the font were any of these: